What is the process to become an Phlebotomist?

+There may be some out there that are wondering what a phlebotomist is and what they actually do.
 The core job of a phlebotomist is to draw blood from patients.
-Blood is drawn for many reasons.
-Blood is commonly drawn for for testing, research or blood donation.
+Blood is drawn for many reasons such as, testing, research or blood donation.
 They also need to be ready for patients to have adverse reactions to blood being drawn.
 It is common for people to faint or get uncomfortable around blood and needles.
-Being calm and really good at explaining what you are doing is really advantageous to the job as a phlebotomist.
+Being calm and carefully explaining what you are doing is really advantageous to the job as a phlebotomist.
 Below we cover the specific job duties for phlebotomists.

 Draw blood from patients and donors